 I am big on “there’s no such thing as bad weather, just bad gear” But there are some conditions that you want to be extra cautious of at Enchanted Rock.

-- Rainy weather; Enchanted Rock is essentially a giant piece of granite.
-And when it is wet it becomes suuuper slippery and can be dangerous because it is such a steep climb to the top.
-If it is rainy and wet then I recommend staying towards the bottom.
-There are a lot of beautiful locations towards the bottom!
+- Rainy weather – Enchanted Rock is essentially a giant piece of granite.
+And when it is wet it becomes super slick and can be dangerous because it is such a steep climb to the top.
+If it is rainy and wet then I recommend staying towards the base of the rock.
+The park may even close down any elevated trails during rainy conditions.
+There are a lot of beautiful locations towards the base of the giant granite mountain!
 Like a loop trail that goes around the entire perimeter of the park.
-If there is any lightning I would definitely recommend waiting out the storm!
-Sometimes the park actually closes the summit trail to the top during rainy conditions.

-- Heat; If you end up choosing a hot day at Enchanted Rock then make sure you bring enough water and protection from the sun.
-The higher you get on the summit trail the more your access to any shade dwindles.
+- Heat – If you end up choosing a hot day at Enchanted Rock then make sure you bring enough water and protection from the sun.
+The summit trail does not have access to any shade and the granite heats up, making the trail even hotter than the surrounding areas.
 Make sure you have what you need to keep yourself hydrated and safe from the sun.
 If you are eloping in the summer months then I highly recommend a sunrise elopement to beat the heat.

-- Wind; A windy day may feel annoying but embrace it!
-Your wedding dress flying all over looking epic as heck and your hair will having windblown, adventurous look is pretty awesome.
+- Wind – A windy day may feel annoying but embrace it!
+Your wedding dress flying all over looking epic as heck and your hair will have that windblown, adventurous look will make for some pretty awesome photos.

 Eloping and getting married on public lands like Enchanted Rock requires special use permits.

 Special use permit requirements vary from park to park.
 Permits will allow you to have a wedding ceremony as well as photography at Enchanted Rock.
-The permit fees are usually pretty affordable and all of the proceeds go towards funding the park!
-Which is really neat, they help you give back to the outdoor space that you love so much you are choosing it to say your vows!
-You can obtain the permit by contacting Enchanted Rock rangers directly!
-Their phone number is (830) 685-3636 but I prefer contacting them through email to keep things in writing and they will usually send you the permit application via email anyways.
+The permit fees go towards funding the park!
+They help you give back to the outdoor space that you love so much you are choosing it to say your vows.
+You can obtain the permit by contacting Enchanted Rock rangers directly Their phone number is (830) 685-3636 but I prefer contacting them through email to keep things in writing and usually send you the permit application via email anyways.
 VisitErock@tpwd.texas.gov

 In order to enter Enchanted Rock you also need a day pass.
 Day passes are $8 per person!
-Day passes become available thirty days in advance and book up super quickly especially on weekends.
+Day passes become available thirty days in advance and sell out FAST, especially on weekends.
 I recommend snagging your day passes as soon as they become available!

-Camping reservations become available 90 days in advance and also book up really fast!
+Camping reservations become available five months in advance and also book up really fast!
 Camping reservations are $14-$18 per night.
 I recommend snagging those as soon as they become available as well.
 You can get day use or camping passes at this link.